baynaz/baynaz/README.md

 ## 👩‍💻 About Me

-I'm an **AI Engineer** deeply passionate about research, particularly in areas like NLP, deep learning, and AI interpretability.
+My name is Zaynab and I'm an **AI Engineer** deeply passionate about research, particularly in areas like NLP, deep learning, AI interpretability and AI for healthcare.
 I love bridging the gap between theory and real-world applications: whether building research-driven models, prototyping experiments, or contributing to open source.

 But that's not all — I'm also a **photographer**.
 Behind the algorithms, I see the world through a lens, capturing moments of light, emotion, and story.